tonyohalloran/ESG-Solution/README.md

 ## Installation

-You can directly use the app without cloning the repository by visiting [https://esg-solution.streamlit.app/](https://esg-solution.streamlit.app/).
+You can directly use the app without cloning the repository by visiting [the web app page](https://esg-solution.streamlit.app/).

 If you still want to run it locally, follow these steps: